 If your business has more than one incorporator, the initial board of directors should be appointed during an incorporators meeting before filing the Articles of Incorporation.
 The appointed directors should then meet to approve corporate bylaws, determine the share structure, and solidify other matters before filing.
 That way, your business starts on the right foot with plans clearly in place.

 A statutory agent (often referred to as a registered agent in other states) is a person or entity that agrees to receive legal documents and court summons on behalf of the corporation.

-When filing your Articles of Incorporation, you must list a statutory agent who meets the following criteria:
+When filing your Articles of Incorporation, you must list an Arizona statutory agent who meets the following criteria: